Leasing vs. Buying

 Understand that rates are determined by the difference between the vehicle's purchase price and salvage value (indirect term for the vehicle's predetermined worth at the end of the lease agreement).
 So to keep your payments in check, look to lease a vehicle that holds its value.
 Otherwise you'll pay more if you opt for a vehicle with a high depreciation rate.

-And make sure you protect yourself by reading the lease agreement thoroughly.
+Make sure you protect yourself by reading the lease agreement thoroughly.
 You don't want to discover at the end of your lease any surprise clauses mandating extra fees.
 When reading the agreement, pay special attention to:

 - The Federal Consumer Leasing Act Disclosures.
 This houses all of the payment breakdowns.